dimanikulin/dimanikulin/PublishWhere1.md

 Additionally, it is impossible to discuss the problems that the editor found right on the platform.
 I received emails and could reply back.

+In one more case, there was the following:

+They asked me to confirm that my article starts the way it should - *Your article appears to start abruptly.
+By that I mean, it seems like an introductory part of the article is missing.*
+After 3 days, they rejected my article with *Unresponsive contributor.*

 For more information on how to publish, please go [to](https://help.hackernoon.com/how-do-i-get-published).